-At the beginning of the six-month period, there were no reports awaiting a management decision to allow or disallow questioned costs.
-During the period, two reports identified \$538,311 in questioned costs and potential refunds totaling \$130,500.
+At the beginning of the six-month period, there was one report awaiting a management decision to allow or disallow questioned costs of \$191,050 with potential refunds of \$50,500.
+During the period, no reports identified questioned costs or potential refunds.